moack/nodejs-backend/README.md

-# Backend Unicorn Thrift Store
+# Backend Thrift Store

-This is the NodeJS backend for the `The Magical Unicorn Thrift Store`-project.
+This is the NodeJS backend for the `The Thrift Store`-project.

 ## Design Decissions
 - MySQL as a Database: Persistent solid ACID database.